Do I Need to Count Calories?

 For instance, the nitrogen content in protein is not oxidized in the body and rather eliminated via the urine or sweat.
 Therefore, the caloric equivalent of protein metabolism is estimated to be 26 percent less than in a bomb calorimeter.

 2. Calories are not created the same.

 Well, sort of.
-But unfortunately, the way the body will metabolize and use energy from difference sources is not as simple as we may think or hope.
+Unfortunately, the way the body metabolizes and uses energy from different sources is not as simple as hoped or thought.

 3. Counting calories can be daunting.